SamBaron1/Weather-Application/README.md

 # Weather-Application
-Get the weather globally by a single search!
+Get the current weather globally by a single search!